Connect with us

 Andrea Merchak, University of Florida

 Probiotics have been getting a lot of attention recently.
-These bacteria, which you can consume from fermented foods, yogurt or even pills, are linked to a number of health and wellness benefits, reducing gastrointestinal distress, urinary tract infections and eczema.
+These bacteria, which you can consume from fermented foods, yogurt or even pills, are linked to a number of health and wellness benefits, including reducing gastrointestinal distress, urinary tract infections and eczema.
 But can they improve your mood, too?

-Behavior and mental are complicated.
+Behavior and mental health are complicated.
 But the short answer, according to my team’s recently published research, is likely yes.

 The beneficial bacteria in probiotics become part of a community of other microscopic organisms living in your digestive system called the gut microbiome.
 Your gut microbiome contains trillions of a diverse range of bacteria, fungi and viruses.